 When you leave your home country to travel the world at a very young age, your definition of “home” changes eternally.
 Being a nomad for many years makes you feel like you have no home anymore or you call home many different places where you felt good or something good happened to you.
-I left Poland when I was 18 trying to make my dreams come true by travelling and studying abroad.
-Since 2008 I had been constantly travelling and settling down in one place was almost impossible.
+I left Poland when I was 18 trying to make my dreams come true by traveling and studying abroad.
+Since 2008 I had been constantly traveling and settling down in one place was almost impossible.
 I was always thinking about my next move, next place, next adventure and next destination.

 While studying in UK for 3 years I visited my hometown twice – during the winter in 2o10 (two-week stay) and during the summer in 2011 (one-week stay).
 Then I set off for my first China experience in August 2011 and never came back until now.
-Travelling in Asia made me realize how much I missed my family and how important they are to me, although I was never a “family person”.
+Traveling in Asia made me realize how much I missed my family and how important they are to me, although I was never a “family person”.
 I hardly ever spent Christmas with my family, never got on well with my brother and sister and often complained about my father who left us when I was a little girl.
 The only one person who had been supporting me and my travels is my mom – my biggest fan and my biggest love.